What is a RCRA hazardous waste?

 Toxicity - Toxic wastes are harmful or fatal when ingested or absorbed (e.g., containing mercury, lead, etc.).
 When toxic wastes are disposed of on land, contaminated liquid may drain (leach) from the waste and pollute ground water.
 Toxicity is defined through a laboratory procedure called the Toxicity Characteristic Leaching Procedure (TCLP).
 The toxicity characteristic is found at 40 CFR §261.24.

-Generators are responsible for characterizing their waste and hazardous and must determine whether a waste exhibits a characteristic by either testing or applying knowledge of the hazardous waste characteristic of the waste (§262.11).
+Generators are responsible for characterizing their waste as hazardous and must determine whether a waste exhibits a characteristic by either testing or applying knowledge of the hazardous waste characteristic of the waste (§262.11).

 In addition to federal RCRA hazardous waste identification rules we have outlined, most states are authorized to operate their own hazardous waste programs and may have more stringent rules than those of the federal hazardous waste management program.
 For instance, a state may impose more stringent regulations for hazardous waste identification or identify state-specific hazardous wastes.
 Therefore, we suggest that you contact your state hazardous waste agency to determine which regulations are applicable to your situation.